Let’s spend some money: A Vietnam Shopping Guide for Shopaholics

 ― Sophie Kinsella, Confessions of a Shopaholic

-The variety of high-quality goods comes together with the tempting prices, making travelers keep throwing themselves into markets and shopping centers.
+The variety of high-quality goods comes together with tempting prices, making travelers keep throwing themselves into markets and shopping centers.
 The list of Vietnamese bargains is seemingly endless and features bespoke tailoring and the national dress, the ‘ao dai’ from high-quality silk and many other types of material and textiles while many shoppers cannot get enough of the local handicraft, art and jewelry.

 The lines below will show you the exact way which you should “shop-until-you-drop” in Vietnam.